Help & Advice Articles, Videos and How-to-Guides

 - Clean, filtered fresh air

-As a good starting point, it makes sense to open windows to allow cross ventilation and take measures to create less moisture.
-You can put lids on pans when cooking, add cold water before hot water when running a bath, dry clothes outdoors or in a room with a humidity controlled extractor fan, avoid drying damp clothes on warm radiators.
+As a good starting point, it makes sense to take measures to create less moisture.
+You can put lids on pans when cooking, add cold water before hot water when running a bath, dry clothes outdoors or in a room with a humidity-controlled extractor fan, avoid drying damp clothes on warm radiators.
 You should also regulate heating so that is constantly on at a lower heat.
 By preventing rapid changes in the temperature, you will help reduce condensation.
+You should also regularly open windows to allow cross ventilation.

 Key Considerations When Looking at Ventilation Systems